-It is very clear that Jesus' estimate of their holiness did not agree with their own opinions of themselves.
+Jesus' estimate did not agree and their opinions of their holiness.

-The last part of our study focuses on Jesus' claims about himself and the weakness of the opposing claims.
+The last part of this study focuses on the claims Jesus makes regarding Himself, and the weakness of the opposing claims.

-Jesus' association with the Samaritans did not set well with His Jerusalem audience. the Samaritans not only insulted the Jewish temple but also challenged their claim to be the exclusive Children of Abraham.
+Jesus' Jerusalem audience did not like His association with the Samaritans.
+The Samaritans not only insulted the Jewish temple; but challenged the Jews' claim to be the exclusive Children of Abraham.

-And, in the same verse, by saying He had a demon they were slandering the Holy Spirit, thereby committing the "unpardonable sin" (Matt 12;31) This sin was not out of ignorance, but a continued and willful rejection of the truth concerning Jesus.
+In saying that He had a demon, they were slandering the Holy Spirit; thereby committing the "unpardonable sin," (Matt 12:31).
+This sin was not out of ignorance, but a continued and willful rejection of the truth concerning Jesus.

-Their deliberate choice to insult the spirit and reject Jesus ministry in their lives will not be forgiven.
+Their deliberate choice to insult the Holy Spirit and reject Jesus' ministry will not be forgiven.